lgmxiii/architecture-center/docs/reference-architectures/data/enterprise-bi-sqldw.md

 ### Deploy the simulated on-premises server

-First you'll deploy a virtual machine as a simulated on-premises server, which includes SQL Server 2017 and related tools.
+First you'll deploy a VM as a simulated on-premises server, which includes SQL Server 2017 and related tools.
 This step also loads the sample [Wide World Importers OLTP database](/sql/sample/world-wide-importers/wide-world-importers-oltp-database) into SQL Server.

 1. Navigate to the `data\enterprise-bi-sqldw\onprem\templates` folder of the repository you downloaded in the prerequisites above.